slateci/slate-client-server/resources/docs/client_manual.md

 ### version upgrade

 This command summarizes the current version information (exactly the same as [version](#version)), checks for a newer version of `slate`, and optionally installs it if it is found.

+### Completions

+The slate client comes bundled with completions for several different shells.
+These will allow you to "tab complete" each of the slate commands.
+Completions are bundled for Bash, Fish and Zsh, and are output to stdout by the `slate completion` subcommand.
+Where the completions are placed will depend on which shell and operating system you are using.

+Here are common setups for the supported shells and operating systems.

+#### Bash

+You can temporarily test the completions by `source`ing them.

+	$ source <(slate completion bash)

+Completions for system commands are usually stored in `/etc/bash_completion.d`, but can also be stored in `~/.local/share/bash-completion/completions` for user-specific commands.
+In order to have completions for slate autoloaded, run:

+	$ mkdir -p ~/.local/share/bash-completion/completions
+	$ slate completion bash > ~/.local/share/bash-completion/completions/slate

+Note you will have to restart your shell for the changes to take affect.

+	$ exec bash

+#### Bash (macOS/Homebrew)

+Homebrew stores bash completion files within the Homebrew directory.
+With the `bash-completion` brew formula installed, run the command:

+	$ mkdir -p $(brew --prefix)/etc/bash_completion.d
+	$ slate completion bash > $(brew --prefix)/etc/bash_completion.d/slate.bash-completion

+As before, you will have to restart your shell.

+#### Fish

+Fish completion files are commonly stored in `~/.config/fish/completions`.
+You can source the completions for temporary use by running the command:

+	$ slate completion fish | source

+Or to install them persistently run:

+	$ mkdir -p ~/.config/fish/completions
+	$ slate completion fish > ~/.config/fish/completions/slate.fish

+And restart your shell.

+#### Zsh

+Zsh completions are commonly stored in any directory listed in your `$fpath` variable.
+To use these completions, you must either add the generated script to one of those directories, or add your own to this list.

+Adding a custom directory is often the safest bet.
+For example, if you wish to use `~/.zfunc`, first run:

+	$ mkdir ~/.zfunc

+Then add the following lines to your `.zshrc` just before `compinit`:

+	fpath+=~/.zfunc

+Now you can install the completion script using the following command:

+	$ slate completion zsh > ~/.zfunc/_slate

+Then restart your shell.

 Group Commands
 -----------